Davematics/covid19tracker/README.md

 ## The Tracker API

 We have included the Postman collection [here](Infodemics-COVID19-Tracker.postman_collection.json).

+Also, the test/dev Infodemics url is _https://test.infodemics.com_, please contact us when you need to publish your solution.

 But just to give you a highlight:

 ### Get tracker data (circle/covid19_tracker)
 Read (and then display) existing tracker data.